 If you’re subscribed to a pricey gym, you may want to consider suspending or canceling your membership as a new parent.
-You may find that working out with other moms, your partner, or doing at-home workout videos is easier and cheaper during this season of your life.
+You may find that working out with other moms or your partner or doing at-home workout videos is easier and cheaper during this season of your life.

 7. Cut Expensive Vacations

 Are you usually one to pay a lot for a nice vacation?
-During new parenthood, think about staying local or choosing a low-budget getaway instead of paying for airfare, lengthy travel, and an expensive resort.
-You and your family might get just as much pleasure out of an outdoors day trip, a visit to a farm or winery, or staying overnight in an inexpensive bed and breakfast, rather than shelling out cash for a big vacation.
+During new parenthood, consider staying local or choosing a low-budget getaway instead of paying for airfare, lengthy travel, and an expensive resort.
+You and your family might get just as much pleasure out of an outdoor day trip, a visit to a farm or winery, or staying overnight in an inexpensive bed and breakfast rather than shelling out cash for a big vacation.

 8. Wait Before Making an Expensive Purchase

 Do you find yourself at the clothing store, online shopping, or in the furniture aisle wrestling over whether or not to spend the money on something you want?
-If you’ve found an adorable pair of boots for junior or a new bench for your home but the price tag is high, give yourself 24-hours to think about it before making the purchase.
+If you’ve found an adorable pair of boots for junior or a new bench for your home, but the price tag is high, give yourself 24 hours to think about it before purchasing.
 This is a gift to yourself that will allow you to make a financial decision calmly.

 9. Swap Out Reusable Items for Disposable Ones

 If you’re a new parent, there are times when disposable items make life easier.
-But if you’re in a position to do so, consider how much money you will save swapping disposable diapers for cloth ones, using towels, cloth napkins, and rags instead of paper napkins and paper towels.
-Can you use glass or reusable containers in place of plastic baggies and throwaway kitchenware?
+If you can, consider how much money you will save by swapping disposable diapers for cloth diapers, using towels, cloth napkins, and rags instead of paper napkins and paper towels.
+Can you use glass or reusable containers instead of plastic baggies and throwaway kitchenware?
 This will reduce your grocery bill, as well.

 10. Cancel Auto-Renew and Other Subscriptions

-Do you have a magazine, monthly gift-box, or cable subscription you don’t need?
+Do you have a magazine, monthly gift box, or cable subscription you don’t need?
 Try writing down one to three subscriptions off the top of your head.
 Then, cancel them and save money each month.
-If you can, make a list of your entire household’s monthly and yearly subscriptions and see what can be eliminated.
+If you can, list your household’s monthly and yearly subscriptions and see what can be eliminated.
 You could end up saving hundreds of dollars with this step alone.